Richter Belmont

 Stopwatch

-Richter returned once more in Playstation's Castlevania: Symphony of the Night and its Sega Saturn clone, Nocturne In the Moonlight, as both a supporting cast member and a playable character.
+Richter returned once more in PlayStation's Castlevania: Symphony of the Night and its Sega Saturn clone, Nocturne In the Moonlight, as both a supporting cast member and a playable character.
 (In Symphony, he must be unlocked.
 For more on how to unlock him, click here.)
 You'll find that he's similar in look and basic movements to his Dracula X counterparts--he has a bit more up his sleeve, though: Richter starts out with his whip already powered up to morning star status, and it can't be powered up by normal means; however, by pushing the item-crash button when no mystic weapon is in his possession, he can use the hearts to become a temporary flaming entity, where each whip slash is powered by fire.
 Also, like Simon and Juste, he can brandish the whip.
 Plus he jointly uses the new mystic weapons that were made for Alucard:

 Axe